BCSC Title Services

-Title I funds generally are used to improve academic achievement in reading and math, but the resources can be used to help students improve their achievement in all of the core academic subjects.
-Title I funds are flexible, and can be used to provide professional development for teachers; support hiring additional teachers and classroom aides; improve curriculum; enhance parent involvement; extend learning time for students who need extra help; and provide other activities that are tied to raising student achievement.
+Title I funds generally are used to improve academic achievement in reading and/or math, but the resources can be used to help students improve their achievement in all of the core academic subjects.
+Title I funds are flexible, and can be used to provide professional development for teachers; support hiring additional teachers aides; improve curriculum; enhance family engagement; extend learning time for students who need extra help; and provide other activities that are tied to raising student achievement.

 What does the term "Title I schoolwide program" mean?

 A school that receives Title I dollars and that has a student enrollment in which more than half of the students are low-income is eligible to operate a "schoolwide program."
 A schoolwide program requires a plan to improve academic achievement of all students in the school using Title I dollars on all of the students.
-Did you know that Clifty Creek, Schmitt, and Taylorscville Elementary Schools are schoolwide Title I programs in BCSC?
+Clifty Creek, Schmitt, and Taylorscville Elementary Schools are schoolwide Title I programs in BCSC.

 What about children with disabilities?

 Children with disabilities are eligible for Title I services if the school and the student meets the Title I eligibility criteria.
 Title I services roughly 1 million students with disabilities.

 Children whose native language is other than English can receive Title I services in addition to bilingual education services so long as the school and the student meet the Title I eligibility criteria.
 Title I services are provided to approximately 2 million students with limited English proficiency, roughly one-fifth of all students served by the program.

 Dr. Gina Pleak, Director of Title Services, 812-314-3858